 Two years after gay marriage legislation foundered in Rhode Island, supporters regrouped and this year mounted an aggressive and coordinated campaign that included organized labor, religious leaders, business owners and leaders including Chafee and Providence Mayor Angel Taveras.

 The bill's chances improved further when Senate President Teresa Paiva Weed said she would allow the bill to move forward, despite her opposition to gay marriage.
 The Newport Democrat voted no on Wednesday.

 Earlier this week, the Senate's five Republicans announced they would support the measure.
 Senate Minority Leader Dennis Algiere, R-Westerly, said the decision came down to core Republican principles.

 "This is an issue of fairness, equality and civil rights," Algiere said.
-"Those are our values, and we stand
+"Those are our values, and we stand by them."

 House Speaker Gordon Fox, D-Providence, who is gay, had vowed to hold a vote on gay marriage early in the session.
 He said his chamber will hold hearing April 30 on the small changes made to the bill in the Senate.
 A final vote is tentatively scheduled for May 2.